-A short guide to the best events and things to do in Rome during summer 2022.
+A quick guide to the best events in Rome during summer 2023.

-Rome's summer opera festival returns to its historic base among the ruins at the Baths of Caracalla, after two years at the Circus Maximus, with opera classics including Carmen and The Barber of Seville as well as performances by dancer Roberto Bolle and a series of concerts by Italian singer-songwriter Claudio Baglioni.
+Rome's summer opera festival returns to its historic base among the ruins at the Baths of Caracalla, with opera classics including La Traviata and Rigoletto as well as performances by dancer Roberto Bolle and a series of concerts by rock and pop singers.

-An international literature festival will take place over five evenings in July in the spectacular setting of the Palatine Hill with a line-up of award-winning writers reading from texts written specially for the occasion.
+An international literature festival takes place over five evenings in July in the spectacular setting of the Palatine Hill with a line-up of award-winning writers, including Margaret Atwood, reading from texts written specially for the occasion.

-Film festivals include Il Cinema in Piazza, held in Piazza S. Cosimato as well as two other locations in the suburbs, and Isola del Cinema on Tiber Island.
-Both events take place outdoors and include films in their original language versions.
+Open-air film festivals include Cinema in Piazza, held in Piazza S. Cosimato and two other locations in the suburbs, showing films in their original language versions.

 Rock and pop

-Rome serves up an eclectic selection of rock and pop concerts during July thanks to the city's two main live music festivals, Roma Summer Fest – at the Auditorium Parco della Musica – and Rock in Roma – based at the Ippodromo delle Capannelle, the Cavea at the Auditorium Parco della Musica, and the Circus Maximus where Rome's Eurovision-winning rockers Måneskin will perform a sold-out show on 9 July.
+Rome serves up an eclectic selection of rock and pop concerts during July thanks to the city's two main live music festivals, Roma Summer Fest – with big name acts including Bob Dylan and Sting at the Auditorium Parco della Musica – and Rock in Roma – whose line-up at the Ippodromo delle Capannelle includes Arctic Monkeys.

-Classical music concerts also take place against the lush backdrop of Rome's Botanic Gardens, thanks to the Istituzione Universitaria dei Concerti, and the Theatre of Marcellus, as part of the annual Concerti del Tempietto programme.
+Classical music concerts take place against the lush backdrop of Rome's Botanic Gardens, thanks to the Istituzione Universitaria dei Concerti, and at the Theatre of Marcellus as part of the annual Concerti del Tempietto programme.

-Rome's national and city-run museums open their doors free of charge on the first Sunday each month, with the next two appointments falling on 3 July and 7 August.
+Rome's national and city-run museums open their doors free of charge on the first Sunday of each month, with the next two appointments falling on 2 July and 6 August.

-Last but not least, the city lays on some impressive religious pageantry over the summer too.
-The centuries-old Festa de' Noantri procession sees a bejewelled and elaborately dressed statue of the Madonna paraded through the streets of Trastevere on 16 July, returning by boat along the river Tiber nine days later.
+Last but not least, the city lays on some impressive religious pageantry over the summer.
+The Festa de' Noantri procession sees a bejewelled statue of the Madonna paraded through Trastevere on 22 July, returning by boat along the river Tiber nine days later.

 However the most unusual religious event involves a snowfall during the height of summer outside the Basilica di S. Maria Maggiore.
-Every year on the night of 5 August the city relives a fourth-century miracle with the surreal spectacle of snow-like foam falling from the sky, accompanied with live music by the Carabinieri band.
+On the night of 5 August the city relives a fourth-century miracle with the surreal spectacle of snow-like foam falling from the sky, accompanied with live music by the Carabinieri band.

 EVENTS THIS WEEKview calendar